SaccoPerfettoLab/MultiOmicsXplorer/README.md

 # MultiOmicsXplorer

 **MultiOmicsXplorer** is an interactive and user-friendly R Shiny application designed for the analysis and visualization of multi-omics cancer data.
-The app allows researchers to explore pre-harmonized datasets (e.g., CPTAC) or upload their own to extract protein activity.
+The app allows researchers to explore pre-harmonized dataset from CPTAC portal or upload their own to extract protein activity.

 🌐 **Web application**:
 👉 [https://perfettolab.bio.uniroma1.it/MultiOmicsXplorer/](https://perfettolab.bio.uniroma1.it/MultiOmicsXplorer/)